twexler/skopeo/docs/skopeo-sync.1.md

 **--dry**

-Run the sync without actually copying data to the destination
+Run the sync without actually copying data to the destination.

 **--src**, **-s** _transport_ Transport for the source repository.